-- b.
+- A. UNIT PRICES - Section Includes: - a.
+List of unit prices, for use in preparing Bids. - b.
 Measurement and payment criteria applicable to Work performed under a unit price payment method. - 2.
 Costs Included: - a.
 Unit Prices included on the Bid Form shall include full compensation for all required labor, products, tools, equipment, plant, transportation, services and incidentals; erection, application or installation of an item of the Work; overhead and profit. - 3.
-Unit Quantities Specified: - Quantities indicated in the Bid Form are for bidding and contract purposes only.
+Unit Quantities Specified: - a.
+Quantities indicated in the Bid Form are for bidding and contract purposes only.
 Quantities and measurements of actual Work will determine the payment amount. - 4.
 Measurement of Quantities: - a.
 Measurement methods delineated in the individual specification sections complement the criteria of this section.
 In the event of conflict, the requirements of the individual specification section govern. - b.
 Take all measurements and compute quantities.
 Measurements and quantities will be verified by Architect.

-SUMMARY OF WORK 01 1000 - 3 of 4
+SUMMARY OF WORK 01 1000 - 2 of 2